 A logical delete happens when a change is made to a key element in a record that is submitted to CEDARS.
-For a list of elements, including which are key elements, see the CEDARS Data Manual: www.k12.wa.us/data-reporting/reporting/cedars.
+For a list of elements, including which are key elements, see the CEDARS Data Manual on the OSPI CEDARS Reporting site.